 The town was established in the early 1870s for workers of Caribou silver mine.
 The silver mine did well and by 1875 at its peak, about 3,000 people lived in town.
 There was a church, three saloons, a brewery, and a town newspaper, the Caribou Post.

 The Caribou silver mine was sold for $3 million to Dutch Investors in 1871.
 It was resold in 1876 to local entrepreneurs, Jerome Chaffee and David Moffat, who incorporated the mine and sold shares in New York.
-A fire took the town in 1879.
+A fire took over the town in 1879.
 By the 1920s, Caribou was home to fewer than 50 people.

 In 1973, a recent geology graduate, Tom Hendricks, bought the nearby Cross mine and later the Caribou mine in 1980.
 He began shipping silver concentrate in 1977.

 Caribou is located near Nederland, west of Boulder.
 Take County Road 128 west out of Nederland.
-Follow for 4.7 miles until you reach town-site.
+Follow for 4.7 miles until you reach town site.
 GPS – 39°58′50″N 105°34′40″W

 Map: Boulder District – A large PDF showing motor vehicle use roads in the Roosevelt National Forest.